LavaMoat/lavamoat.github.io/src/content/docs/guides/lavamoat-node.md

 - Having trouble reading thrown Errors? try running with the `--debugMode` flag. **Warning:** not safe for production runs.

-- Got a dependency that wont quite work under LavaMoat? try [patch-package](https://www.npmjs.com/package/patch-package)
+- Got a dependency that won't quite work under LavaMoat? try [patch-package](https://www.npmjs.com/package/patch-package)

 For more details go to the [troubleshooting section][troubleshooting]